dhifanakbar16/evaluation_test/README.md

 ## Notes

-- The detection/evaluation logic is **placeholder**—you can gradually replace the stub functions with real algorithms.
+- The detection/evaluation logic is **placeholder**—that is gradually replaced with real algorithms.
-- The `laws/law_definitions.yaml` file is where you define your **29 laws** (22 with rules now).
-Each law can specify ranges or thresholds per element type.
+- The `laws/law_definitions.yaml` file is where the **29 laws** is defined (22 with rules now).
+Each law has specific ranges or thresholds.